chord progressions in tonal music

 If you are in any doubt please write to me at contact address

-Please note, I am not able to assist with individual projects or able, at this stage, to enter into joint projects.
-However, I will endeavor to answer questions were I can.
+Please note, I am not able to to enter into joint projects.
+However, I will endeavor to answer questions re this theory were I can.
 Please write to contact address.

 1. Following the techniques specified on www.harmony.org.uk